ahmed-musallam/n8n-nodes-adobe-firefly/README.md

    - **Scopes**: Space or comma-separated list of scopes

 The node automatically handles IMS (Adobe Identity Management System) authentication and token refresh.

+## AI Agent Workflows

+This node is optimized for use with n8n's AI Agent workflows:

+- **Prompt Validation**: Automatic validation ensures prompts stay within API limits (1-1024 characters)
+- **Clear Error Messages**: Descriptive errors help agents understand and correct issues
+- **Structured Outputs**: All operations return well-formed JSON suitable for agent parsing
+- **Binary Data Handling**: Upload Image operation works seamlessly with chat message attachments

+### Tips for Agent Workflows

+1. **Image Upload**: When using with chat agents, ensure the previous node outputs binary data with a `Binary_Property` field
+2. **Job Polling**: Use the Get Job Status operation in loops to wait for async jobs to complete
+3. **Error Handling**: Enable "Continue on Fail" to allow agents to retry with corrected inputs
+4. **Style Consistency**: Use seeds to generate consistent results across multiple agent calls

+See the [sample-workflows](./sample-workflows) directory for pre-configured agent workflow examples.

 ## Compatibility